 They both played with Shaq and Luke Walton.
-They got to know each other on the Olympic team and it was one more LeBron classroom, how Bryant woke up before everyone else, was in the gym sweating and working out before the sun rose, how serious he prepared, how his aggression and hard ass nature was his DNA.
+They got to know each other on the Olympic team and it was one more LeBron classroom, how Bryant woke up before everyone else, was in the gym sweating and working out before the sun rose, how serious he prepared, how his aggression and ruthlessness was his DNA.
 And then in China during the Olympics, the way he was fetishized among the Chinese public made his teammates want that very same thing.
 Global stardom.

 While LeBron was trying to figure out NBA excellence, Los Angeles was already a Kobe town.
 It was a Kobe town because he did what L.A. folk want their athletes to do.
 Stay.
 Love the organization.
 Compete.
 Don’t make excuses.
 And deliver titles.
 Stay.
 Love the organization.
 Compete.
 Don’t make excuses.
 Deliver titles.

 LeBron is not ours.
 LeBron is borrowed.
 He is Akron.
 He is Cleveland.
 He is Miami.
-He is Olympics.
+He is the Olympics.
 And politics.
 And movies.
 And Klutch Sports.
-LeBron has had a bunch of iterations and changing courses and shifting shapes but always excellence and getting to the Finals.
-LeBron is coming to Los Angeles a man.
-He has his eye on the end and what success in Los Angeles means after his career is over.
-His dream of being a billionaire is still on course.
-He has just been signed for a movie role.
-But LeBron, multi-talented, interested in everything, isn’t a mythic figure.
-He isn’t a fantasy.
-We didn’t raise him.
-He didn’t come here as nothing and became everything.
-LeBron is coming here with everything expecting to be even more.
-We are his end.
-Not his start.
-Not his middle.
+LeBron has had a bunch of iterations and changing courses and shifting shapes but always excellence and getting to the Finals is his thing.